SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/cassandra-opentelemetry.md

 Following are the [Fields](/docs/manage/fields/) which will be created as part of Cassandra App install if not already present:

 - `deployment.environment`.
 User configured.
 Through this Cassandra cluster is identified by the environment where it resides.
-For example: dev, prod or qa.
+For example: dev, prod, or qa.
 - `db.cluster.name`.
 User configured.
 Enter a name to identify this Cassandra cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 - `db.system`.
 Has fixed value of **cassandra**.
 - `db.node.name`.
 Holds the value of the Fully Qualified Domain Name (FQDN) of the machine from which the OpenTelemetry collector is collecting logs and metrics.